Large multi-response linear regression estimation based on low-rank pre-smoothing: Application to real data

 Particulate matter up to $2.5\mu m$ (PM2.5), is a type of air pollution that poses a significant threat to human health and the environment.
 These tiny particles are made up of a complex mixture of solids, chemicals, and liquid droplets that can penetrate the respiratory system and cause respiratory and cardiovascular problems.
 It is recognised that controlling such particular matters is of vital importance for the public health \citep{franck2011effect,pun2017long}.
 In this example, we consider the possible association between PM2.5 emissions and recordings of other pollutant gases, namely: ozone (O3), sulphur dioxide (SO2), carbon monoxide (CO), and nitrogen dioxide (NO2).
 To study this association, we consider three datasets: \begin{itemize} \item \textbf{UK:} Pollution across seven cities ($p=7)$ in the United Kingdom (UK).
 There are daily recordings of the pollutants for a total of $n=400$ data-points, $q=28$ (the number of sites $\times$ number of polluting gases).
 This data is available from \url{https://uk-air.defra.gov.uk/}.
 We use the first 80\% observations $n_{\mathrm{train}}=320$ data points to train the model, and the remaining 20\% observations $n_{\mathrm{test}}=80$ for evaluation. \item \textbf{Beijing:} This multi-site air-quality dataset \citep{liang2015assessing} can be found at the UCI Machine Learning Repository {\url{http://archive.ics.uci.edu/ml/datasets}} and has been used in the literature in different contexts, e.g. \citet{ma2022multiple}.
 In this case, we have hourly air pollutant measurements from $p=12$ outdoor monitoring sites in Beijing, collected from March 2013 to February 2017.
 We focus on the air pollutant measurements for January 2017, resulting in a dataset with $n=743$ ($n_{\mathrm{train}}=594$, $n_{\mathrm{test}}=149$) observations and $q=48$ outcomes.
 It should be noted that this dataset contains some missing values, which for simplicity we replace by the value of the previous observation in the missing variable. \item \textbf{USA:} The last dataset is collected from $p=37$ monitoring sites in the United States of America (USA) from January 2017 to April 2019, resulting in a total of $n=728$ ($n_{\mathrm{train}}=578$, $n_{\mathrm{test}}=150$) observations (available from \url{https://www.epa.gov/outdoor-air-quality-data}).
 This is the largest dataset in this study, with $q=148$ outcomes. \end{itemize}

 For each dataset we take first-differences (across rows of $Y,X$) and standardise all variables so they have mean zero and standard deviation 1.
+This preprocessing follows established practice in previous studies \cite{ma2022multiple, zou2022estimation} and is adopted to promote stationarity of the data.
 In each case, we estimate the regression parameters $B$ on the training dataset, and tune $k$ via the 2-fold cross-validation procedure employed previously.
 The remaining $n_{\mathrm{test}}$ data points (20\%) are used for evaluation via the mean-square prediction error

 The results of the prediction errors and the rank $k$ used in the low-rank pre-smoothing model are presented in Table \ref{app:result1}.